Add search

 All search category

-As part of the new search experience on Sonos, you can optimize search traffic by implementing the All search category.
-This category performs all-inclusive searches across your currently-supported categories, then returns a heterogeneous mix of content and category results.
+The All search category optimizes search traffic by performing all-inclusive searches across all your service’s currently-supported categories, returning a diverse mix of content and category results.

-You must use all as the ID, since this will inform Sonos that the All category should be used by search experiences that support it instead of the other categories.
+2. Use all as the ID to inform Sonos that this category should be used for search experiences that support it.

 To fulfill a request for the new All category, ensure your service can perform cross-category searches, then return a set of cross-category results.